 Frameworks for Effective Mentoring

-The 5 C's Model
+The 5 C's model

+The version most applicable to independent study mentorship moves through five stages: Challenges, Choices, Consequences, Creative Solutions, and Conclusions.
 The mentor begins by helping the student articulate their current challenge.
-What obstacle are they facing?
-What decision must they make?
-Next, they explore the available choices.
-What options exist?
-Then they examine consequences.
-What happens if they choose option A versus option B?
-The creative solutions stage invites brainstorming: are there approaches neither party initially considered?
+Next, they explore available choices, then examine consequences.
+The creative solutions stage invites brainstorming.
 Finally, conclusions involve committing to a specific action.

-Some students need daily encouragement.
-Others need firm deadlines.
-Effective mentors figure out which approach works for each individual, sometimes through trial and error.
+Effective mentoring practices grounded in communication, flexibility, trust, and humility improve the chances of academic and professional success.
+(Springer) Effective mentors figure out which approach works for each individual, sometimes through trial and error.

-Alternative Approaches
+Alternative approaches

 Developing Skills and Fostering Independence